privdonut123/star-sim/simulation/README.md

 For the FCS, we extract the hit energy directly from the <i>.fzd</i> file by running the <i>WaveFormFitMaker</i> with the option given [here](https://github.com/star-bnl/star-sw/blob/main/StRoot/StFcsWaveformFitMaker/StFcsWaveformFitMaker.cxx#L475).
 In order to save the ADC sum to the output MuDST file, we need to add the line ```hits[i]->setAdcSum(adc);``` right after the code [here](https://github.com/star-bnl/star-sw/blob/main/StRoot/StFcsFastSimulatorMaker/StFcsFastSimulatorMaker.cxx#L323).

+It is also possible to run using only the libraries included in the <i>stardev</i> environment, provided you remove the trigger libraries from [runSimBfc.C](runSimBfc.C) and don't wish to save the ADC sum.

 Single-particle simulation
 --------------------------
 To run a single-particle simulation, we can use the [runSimBfc.C](runSimBfc.C) code.
 To run 100 single negative pion events for pion with 30 GeV energy and Vz = 0, do the following: